JSeam2/pyGigE-V/README.md

 ### PyGigE-V
+*NOTE* This library may not be suited for real time video streaming, performance issues and the occasional segfault might occur.
+An alternative approach is to use some kind of Inter-process communication like pipes to have a C++ program communicate with a Python program.
+An example can be found in [Python-Cpp-IPC-for-Gigev](https://github.com/JSeam2/Python-Cpp-IPC-for-Gigev)

 #### Minimal Python wrapper for Teledyne DALSA's GigE-V Framework
 A python wrapper for some of the GigE-V Framework API methods which work with [Teledyne Dalsa Cameras](https://www.teledynedalsa.com).